menu

 Demographics

 The people who call St. Albans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Albans residents report their race to be White.
-Important ancestries of people in St. Albans include German, English, Irish, Norwegian, and Scottish.
+Important ancestries of people in St. Albans include German, English, Irish, European, and Norwegian.

 The most common language spoken in St. Albans is English.
 Other important languages spoken here include Polish and Italian.